 13 May 2016

-The bill would regulate how local councils use bailiffs and other enforcement agents to collect unpaid council tax.
-It would set up a formal code of practice for those agents and create an independent Bailiffs Ombudsman to oversee the code and handle complaints, aiming to boost accountability and protect residents.
+This Bill would regulate how local authorities use bailiffs and other enforcement agents to collect council tax arrears.
+It creates a formal code of practice for those agents and establishes an independent Bailiffs Ombudsman to administer the code, investigate complaints, and settle disputes.
+The aim is to improve fairness, transparency and accountability in the enforcement process.

 Generated 21 February 2026